2016 Ford Fusion Energi - $34,725

 7.6 kWh battery, 20 miles (EPA), 88 MPGe, 88 kW motor (195-hp combined)

 For Fusion, read C-Max--mechanically, the two are near-identical.
 That means the same battery electric range and efficiency rating, despite the two different body styles.
 The Fusion is the looker of the pair though, while all that extra metal means finding a little extra cash before you sign on the line.
 Ford cut prices by $900 for 2016.

 23 kWh battery, 76 miles (EPA), 105 MPGe, 107 kW motor

 Ford's Leaf competitor offers slightly lower range, but more power.
 It's also better to drive, but sales have thus far been slow--and Ford is putting more faith in its other plug-in models, the C-MAX and Fusion Energi.
 A recent price cut has made it look a little more competitive, but no other updates joined the lower price.

 6.7 kWh battery, 13 miles (EPA), 115 MPGe, 124 kW motor (196-hp combined)

 Honda's plug-in challenger is fairly new to the market, and it's a little more expensive than its similarly-specified rivals.
 Unlike the firm's mild hybrids though, the two-motor Accord offers class-leading efficiency and plenty of power.

 You may have seen a lower base price advertised for the Model S, but Tesla cheekily deducts the full $7,500 federal tax rebate in its price lists.
-Thankfully, its near-$2,000 is now included in the car's cost.
-The Model S is probably the most convincing EV on sale--and certainly the most fun.
+Tesla recently updated the Model S lineup with dual-motor all-wheel drive "D" variants, as well as several new technology features.